lifelike/pangamebook/README.md

 Guide](https://pandoc.org/MANUAL.html) for information on all the ways you can add style to the output document.

+# Gamebook Graph (Graphviz DOT)
+The Pandoc filter *pangamebookdot.lua* is included to create a plain-text DOT file from a generated gamebook, that can then be used with the *dot* command from [Graphviz](https://graphviz.org) to generate an image (e.g PNG) of how all sections in the book are connected.
+Both the original header and assigned number of each section is included in the graph.

 # Examples
 The file *example.md* is a Pandoc Markdown example gamebook.
 Open your favorite terminal and cd to this directory.
 The following commands can be used to